 Modify user information

 Modify user information in accordance with the corresponding operation instructions of SQL Server.
-For example, you can run the following command to modify user-mapped logon information:
+For example, you can run the following commands to modify user-mapped logon information:

 USE TestDB GO ALTER USER test WITH LOGIN=test